Tivix/django-rest-auth/docs/installation.rst

 JSON Web Token (JWT) Support (optional)
 ---------------------------------------

-By default ``django-rest-auth`` uses Django's Token-based authentication.
+By default ``dj-rest-auth`` uses Django's Token-based authentication.
 If you want to use JWT authentication, follow these steps:

 1. Install `djangorestframework-jwt <http://getblimp.github.io/django-rest-framework-jwt/>`_
     - ``djangorestframework-jwt`` is currently the only supported JWT library.